What Does an Amazon Product Manager Do?

 Amazon product managers should also be prepared to launch those updates and products quickly and efficiently at all times.
 It’s another reason why task prioritization is a considerable part of their jobs.
 It allows them to make sure they’re ready for all kinds of launches on time.

-Amazon revolves around their customers; they have an extremely customer-centric work environment.
+Amazon revolves around its customers; they have an extremely customer-centric work environment.
 Similarly, Amazon product managers have a duty to make sure all of their processes and products are customer-oriented.

 Customer satisfaction is their one goal.
 As a result, Amazon product managers consistently work with product owners to make sure the right features make it into the final product.

 The product managers have to make sure they collect user and customer research, analyze it, and share the findings with the teams.
 They also have to oversee the entire product process to make sure everything is taken in accordance to the customer's needs.

 4. Communicating and Collaborating with Stakeholders